open-edge-insights/eii-core/README.md

 docker-compose -f docker-compose-build.yml build ia_eiibase
 docker-compose -f docker-compose-build.yml build ia_common
 # Assuming here that the `python3 builder.py` step has been executed and ia_kapacitor
-# Service exists in the generated compose files and also, provisioning step is done
+# Service exists in the generated compose files
 docker-compose -f docker-compose-build.yml build ia_kapacitor
 docker-compose up -d
 # Push all the applicable EII images to <docker_registry>.
 Ensure to use the same DOCKER_REGISTRY value on the deployment machine while deployment